totaljs/jComponent/readme.md

 ```html
 <element data-component="" />
 ```
 Must contain a component name.
-If the value of this attribute is empty then jComponent writes only raw output according to binding path attribute.
+If the value of this attribute is empty then jComponent writes only raw output according binding path attribute.

 ---